State / Territory Benefits - North Dakota

 Yellow Ribbon Plates: The Yellow Ribbon "Support our Veterans Plates" available to the general public through the North Dakota Department of Veterans Affairs.
 You do NOT need to be a Veteran to apply for these plates.
 There is an initial fee of $25, of which $15 will be donated to the North Dakota Veterans Emergency Needs Charitable Fund.
 You can personalize the plates for an additional $25 with up to 5 characters.

 The Impact Foundation North Dakota Veterans Emergency Needs Charitable Fund was established to provide resources for emergency needs of North Dakota Veterans and their eligible dependents.
 Emergency needs of Veterans may include but are not limited to dental care, vision, hearing, transportation for medical treatment and other special needs as approved by the Fund Advisors.
 The SFN 54397 Application for Organization Plate form must be completed, signed and returned with appropriate fees.
 The Foundation name must be included in the 'Name of Organization' block.

-Group Insurance: ND NGA offers $1,000 SSLI at no cost to the member and a variety of plans with up to $1,000,000 of coverage for Service members and Spouses. .
+Group Insurance: ND NGA offers $1,000 SSLI at no cost to the member and a variety of plans with up to $1,000,000 of coverage for Service members, Spouses and Children.
 This insurance can be continued upon separation.
 New members of the National Guard are eligible for $10,000 SSLI coverage at no cost for the first year of service.